We have been supporting and developing science education for 24 years

 PSTT’s history stretches back to 1997, when we were officially established as a charitable trust under the name of Zeneca Science Teaching Trust.

-- Over the last 19 years, we have gone from strength to strength.
-We are now one of the major voices in the area of Primary Science Teaching and despite our focus being on UK teaching only, we have developed an international reputation.
+- Over the last 24 years, we have gone from strength to strength.
+We are now one of the major voices in the area of primary science education and despite our focus being on UK teaching only, we have developed an international reputation.

 - We continue to work with teachers, partners, higher education institutions and local authorities to develop and disseminate excellence in primary science.